History of Mozambique: Democratic era (1994–present)

 Much of the economic recovery which has followed the end of the Mozambican Civil War (1977–1992) is being led by investors and tourists from neighbour South Africa and from East Asia.
 A number of returning Portuguese nationals have also invested in the country as well as some Italian organizations.
 Coal and gas have grown to become large sectors.
 The income per capita tripled over twenty years since the civil war.

 Mozambique was declared to be free of land mines in 2015, following a 22-year effort to remove explosive devices planted during the War of Independence and Civil War.

 The candidate of the ruling Mozambican Liberation Front's (Frelimo) Filipe Nyusi has been the President of Mozambique since January 2015 after winning the election in October 2014.

 President Filipe Nyusi was re-elected after a landslide victory in the 2019 general elections.
 Frelimo won 184 seats, Renamo got 60 seats and the MDM party received the remaining six in the National Assembly.
 The opposition did not accept the results because of allegations of fraud and irregularities.
 Frelimo secured two-thirds majority in parliament which allowed Frelimo to re-adjust the constitution without needing the agreement of the opposition.

-In October 2024 the ruling FRELIMO party, which has increasingly become marked with growing concerns of authoritarianism and impunity amid the controversies surrounding the 2023 local elections and the 2019 general election, was declared the winner of the general election, with its leader, Daniel Chapo, proclaimed as president-elect.
+In October 2024 the ruling FRELIMO party, which has increasingly become marked with growing concerns of authoritarianism and impunity amid the controversies surrounding the 2023 local elections and the 2019 general election.
+The FRELIMO party was also declared the winner of the 2024 general election, with its leader, Daniel Chapo, proclaimed as president-elect.
 This was disputed by Venâncio Mondlane, with his party PODEMOS claiming Mondlane had received 53% of the vote using data from their poll observers.
 The result was also questioned by the Episcopal Conference of Mozambique and the European Union, while deadly protests broke out over the election results, with at least 250 deaths, mostly demonstrators being killed by police and army forces.
+On 15 January 2025, Daniel Chapo was sworn in as Mozambique's fifth president.